 Tenant referrals are an important part of the tenant screening process.
-And, referral information is easily found on a tenant’s written application.
+Luckily, reference information is easily found on a tenant’s written application.

-This means you do not have to meet with the tenant to contact referrals.
+This means you do not have to meet with the tenant to contact their references.
 Using the above-mentioned methods – email, fax, or an online application system – will do.

 Again, if your property manager requires an in-person application drop-off, great.
-This does not mean however, that you need to be present at this drop-off, and also doesn’t mean that you need to meet a potential tenant in person prior to approval.
+However, this does not mean that you need to be present at this drop-off, and it also doesn’t mean that you need to meet a potential tenant in person before approval.

 2. Learn the Red Flags

-Here are some things to be on the lookout for while attempting to place a tenant in your Philadelphia rental:
+Here are some things to be on the lookout for while attempting to place a tenant in your rental property:

-- Tenants that you speak to on the phone that are negative about their past living situations are probably not the type you want to place in your rental.
+- Negative About Past Rentals – Tenants who speak negatively about their past living situations are not the type you want to place in your rental.
 Sure, some complaints are justifiable.
-After all, not all landlords are perfect.
-However, those that have excessive negative comments about their past landlords, or the properties they lived in, are likely to be those that will never be satisfied with your property either.
-Without ever having met this tenant, you will know right away that they are not a good fit for your rental.
+However, those who have excessive negative comments about their past landlords or properties may never be satisfied with your property either.

-- Unstable employment.
-Changing careers from time to time is normal for most people.
-However, interested tenants that have a long resume of past jobs listed on their application are not ones to mess with.
-Those that change jobs frequently run the risk of losing their jobs while residing in your property.
-This means you may not receive your rent on time, or at all, at some point during the lease term.
+- Unstable Employment – Changing careers from time to time is normal for most people.
+However, interested tenants with a long resume of past jobs listed on their application are not ones to mess with.
+Those who change jobs frequently risk losing their jobs while residing in your property.
+This means you may not receive your rent on time or at all at some point during the lease term.
 Again, meeting a tenant in person will not change the fact that they cannot hold down a steady job.
-If an interested tenant has a long list of prior jobs, approving them to lease your property is probably a no-go.
+If an interested tenant has a long list of prior jobs, you may want to look into it further.

-- Prior evictions.
-This is a big one, and not something you need to meet a tenant in person to find out.
+- Evictions – This is a big one and not something you need to meet a tenant in person to find out.
 If your prospective tenant has had an eviction within the last 5-7 years, no amount of in-person friendliness can change the fact that they are a risk to you and your property.